donovan-jasper/donovan-jasper.github.io/content/docs/cybersecurity/hackthebox/compiled.md

 *payload here*
 ```

-I chose to use the PowerShell Base64 encoded payload from `revshells.com`.
+I chose to use the bash Base64 encoded payload from `revshells.com`.

 4. Make the newly created file executable: